 Our Life in Motion - Elbrus 2017 mission has been accomplished with success!
 16-year-old girl, Polina was an inspiration for 9 members of the team, as she climbed the mountain on her prosthetic leg.
 You can watch her amazing journey here.

-Why are we doing this, for the last 6 years – mt.
-Kilimanjaro, mt.
+Why are we doing this, for the last 6 years – Mt.
+Kilimanjaro, Mt.
 Everest’s Base Camp and now Elbrus?
-We want to show again and again that all limitations are in our heads and with inside strength people can overcome their fears, push all boundaries and make the impossible - possible.
+We want to show again and again that all limitations are in our heads and with internal strength people can overcome their fears, push all boundaries and make the impossible - possible.
 Yes, even climbing the highest mountain on prosthetic legs!